chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 ### Lines of Code
 As you can see from scanning the code above, most of the code in this  program is for handling command line options in ```main()```.

-The second largest amount of code is for file I/O in ```gitlab_jinja()``` where we validate the template exists, format the path for the template directory, and later write the rendered template to stdout or a file.
+The second-largest amount of code is for file I/O in ```gitlab_jinja()``` where we validate the template exists, format the path for the template directory, and later write the rendered template to stdout or a file.

 I also noted while writing the blog that I have duplicate file existence checks in ```main()``` and ```gitlab_jinja()```.
 While they do need to be checked in both places in case the function is called outside the main(), the checks could be refactored into a function that raises an exception that could be used in both places.